tetherscript/ComfyParamVisualizer/README.md

 It even shows up as '3-cfg-8_0' in the image filename ```3-cfg-8_0--3-steps-30_00001_.png```.
 That image has a KSampler nodeid 3 with a cfg of 8.0.
 Note that all the params you are testing are embedded in the filename.

-Now save the workflow AND the API version of it.
+Now copy the workflow json file AND the API version of it to your /SimpleImage1 folder.
 Ex: running ComfyUI Embedded on Windows:
 - Go to File/SaveAs to save the workflow.
 Call it 'SimpleImage1'.
 It will save to 'ComfyUI_windows_portable_nvidia\ComfyUI_windows_portable\ComfyUI\user\default\workflows' as 'simple_image.json'.
 This will be used when the html viewer page is created.
 - Go to the File/Export(API) and name it simple_image_api.
 It will save it to your download folder (on Windows anyways) as 'simple_image_api.json'.
 This will be used when the image generation request is sent to the ComfyUI built-in webserver.